*Tenting May 27 to September 24, 2016.

 A Breitenbush Gift Certificate is the perfect gift for any occasion.
 Certificates may be purchased in any denomination using MC, Visa, or Discover.
 Call 503.854.3320 or email us at with your phone number and we will call you back.

 We offer a limited number of scholarships for lodging based on financial need.
-Your application should be submitted as early as possible.
+Submit your application as early as possible.
 Awards are made the 1st of the month preceding the month of your desired stay.
 Request a form at the

-Call ahead (503.854.3320).
-Reservations and payment in advance are required.
+Due to limited capacity reservations and payment in advance are required.
+(Call 503 854 3320.)
 We are open most days for Day Use from 9am to 6pm (see closed and reserved periods).
-Rates are $15-$28 per adult, sliding scale.
+Rates are $16-$30 per adult, sliding scale.
 Children 4 and under are free; 5-12 year-olds are half the adult rate.
 Payment must be made in advance and is non-refundable.
 The Day Use fee includes use of the hot springs and Daily Well-Being Programs.
-If you would like lunch or dinner, they are $12.00 each.
+If you would like lunch or dinner, they are $13 each.
 Swimsuits are optional in the soaking areas; most people do not wear swimsuits.
 We encourage you to use what is most comfortable for you.
 The atmosphere we strive for is one of sanctuary and respect.
+Nudity is not permitted in other areas.

-Massage reservations can be made any time up to 4 weeks in advance.
+Massage reservations can be made up to 4 weeks in advance.
 Early reservations are encouraged.
 A credit card is required at the time of reservation to hold your appointment.
 If you cancel less than 24 hours in advance, your massage fee is forfeited.
-The 90-minute session is $100 (as of May 25, 2012).
+The 90-minute session is $110.

 Inipi Ceremony (Sweat Lodge Ceremony)